-Drake Dominates ‘The Billboard Hot 100’, Breaking Record Originally Set By The Beatles
+Drake Dominates The Billboard Hot 100, Breaking Record Originally Set By The Beatles

-In his continued effort to assert global dominance over the music industry, hip hop artist Drake has broken a long-standing record, which was originally held by The Beatles.
+In his continued effort to assert global dominance over the music industry, hip-hop artist Drake has broken a longstanding record, which was originally held by The Beatles.

 .@Drake claims 7 of #Hot100's top 10, breaking the Beatles' record, as "Nice For What" returns to No. 1 for eighth week https://t.co/jCNVJdvmDE pic.twitter.com/sZJRr1ZgaS